docker/docs/atomist/integrate/github.md

 ---
 title: Integrate with GitHub
-description:
+description: Link images with commits and pull requests on GitHub
-keywords:
+keywords: github, app, link, commits, source code, atomist
 ---

 {% include atomist/disclaimer.md %}

 When installed for a GitHub organization, the Atomist GitHub app links repository activity to images.
-This linking enables Atomist link image tags and digests directly to specific commits in the source repository.
+This enables Atomist to relate image tags and digests directly to specific commits in the source repository.
 It also opens up the possibility to incorporate image analysis in your Git workflow.
 For example, by adding analysis checks to pull request, or automatically raising pull